jagregory/abrash-zen-of-asm/src/chapter-07.md

     jnz   DrawLoop
 ```

 Do you see what we've done?
 By converting an obvious solution (advancing 1 full line at a time) to a less-obvious but fully equivalent solution (advancing only the remaining portion of the line), we've saved about 27 cycles per loop... *at no cost*.
-Given inputs like the width of the screen and instructions like `push` and `pop`, we tend to use them; it's just human nature to frame solutions in familiar terms.
+Given inputs like the width of the screen and instructions like `push`{.nasm} and `pop`{.nasm}, we tend to use them; it's just human nature to frame solutions in familiar terms.
 By rethinking the problem just a little, however, we can often find a simpler, better solution.

 Saving 27 cycles not by knowing more instructions but by *not* using two powerful instructions is an excellent example indeed of the Zen of assembler.